 Means-tested benefits are dependent upon your finances and only available if you qualify for them.

 These benefits include Pension Credit, Housing Benefit, Universal Credit and Council Tax Benefit.
 Even if you do not qualify for the full benefit, you may be able to claim some help.
-Universal Credit is replacing a number of working-age means-tested benefits.
+Universal Credit is replacing six working-age means-tested benefits.

 If you qualify for a means-tested benefit you might then be entitled to receive other support, such as help with health costs.
 See our section on Help with health costs for further information.